 You might know it as the Lord's Supper, Holy Communion, or Mass.
 It is the sacrament commanded by Jesus Christ for the continual remembrance of his life, death, and resurrection.
 The symbols in the Eucharist are bread and wine.

 We care more that you come than what you wear.
 You will find people in suits and those much more casual.
 Children tend to wear school clothes.

 At Christ Church we welcome all to communion, including children.
 We teach that baptism and communion are connected rituals, so children may start receiving as soon as they are baptized.
 If you don't want your child to receive, it is as easy as shaking your head or having your child cross her arms over her chest for a blessing.

 HOW DO I TAKE COMMUNION?

-Think follow the leader, and you will be fine.
+Think follow the leader.
 When the people in the pew in front of you go, you should stand and follow.
-If you are able to kneel at the rail, that is the tradition, but you may stand if that is easier.
+If you are able to kneel at the rail, that is the tradition, but you may stand as well.
 Hold your hands together and the priest will put the wafer or morsel of bread in your hand.
-You may either eat the bread or wait and dip it into the wine when the server brings it to you.
-Both ways are completely acceptable.
+You may eat the bread or wait and dip it into the wine when the server brings it to you.
+Both are completely acceptable.